lfrestrepog/if-docs/website/docs/01-overview.md

 You can find specification pages for individual components of the framework in [`specification`](./specification/).

-In [`tutorials`](./tutorials) you will find walkthrouhg guides and tutorials explaining how to achieve specific tasks, such as writing an `impl`, running the model and creating new plugins.
+In [`tutorials`](./tutorials) you will find walkthrough guides and tutorials explaining how to achieve specific tasks, such as writing an `impl`, running the model and creating new plugins.

 You will find documentation for the individual built-in model implementations in [`models`](./models/).